 ADIUC not only paralyzes the university: it also tries to hold Córdoba's deputies responsible for not enabling the debate on a new university funding law.
 With a narrative bordering on political infantilism, the unions accuse the legislators of "blocking the right to education."

-The reality is different: the ruling party has already sent extraordinary funds to the universities, which refused to make their numbers transparent.
+The reality is different: the government has already sent extraordinary funds to the universities, which refused to make their numbers transparent.
 The union victimhood seeks to cover up internal inefficiencies, entrenched privileges, and the lack of self-criticism.

 Meanwhile, new "virtual consultations" are being announced to artificially sustain the conflict.
 Everything points to keeping the academic calendar in tension, affecting students and teachers who are not aligned.